For most of my life if there was a choice between hot, medium and mild for how spicy a dish was, I always picked mild, no question.

 - If you’re at the point where you can take 6 drops, you’re past the point where it will feel hotter!

-Whether you’re just starting out with using cayenne peppers or are a true chili-head, Southern Botanicals makes highly potent, fiery hot 200,000 Heat Unit Cayenne Pepper Concentrate and Powder.
+Whether you are just starting out with using cayenne peppers or are a true chili-head, Southern Botanicals makes highly potent, fiery hot 200,000 Heat Unit Cayenne Pepper Powder.
 Perfect to keep on hand for emergencies or enjoy anytime you need an energy boost with some heat!